JonJagger/cyber-dojo/readme.txt

 "visible_filenames": [ ... ]
   The names of the text files that will be visible in the browser's editor at startup.
 Each of these files must exist in the directory.
-  The filename cyber-dojo.sh must be present as a "visible_filename" This is because cyber-dojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running the tests.
+  The filename cyber-dojo.sh must be present as a "visible_filenames" entry or as a "support_filenames" entry.
+This is because cyber-dojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running the tests.
 You can write any actions in the cyber-dojo.sh file but clearly any programs it tries to run must be installed on the server.
   For example, if cyber-dojo.sh runs gcc to compile C files then gcc has to be installed.
 If cyber-dojo.sh runs javac to compile java files then javac has to be installed.